 About the Micro-Internship Programme

 Micro-Internships are 2-5-day voluntary learning and development opportunities exclusively on offer to Oxford University students.
-Each placement gives you valuable experience observing and assisting with a defined project.
-The aim is to develop your employability skills, add to your CV, and offer you the opportunity to make new professional contacts.
+Each placement gives you valuable experience observing and assisting with a project.
+The aim is to develop your employability skills, add to your CV, and to offer you the opportunity to professionally network.

-A broad range of placements are advertised through the programme which cover a variety of sectors and involve many different skills.
-A project may be self-contained or it might form part of a larger, on-going project - sometimes begun by previous Oxford micro-interns.
-Your experience will usually be accompanied by work shadowing, offering insight into the professional workings and daily life at your host organisation.
+A broad range of UK and International placements are advertised through the programme which cover a variety of sectors and involve many different employability skills.
+A project may be self-contained or it might form part of a larger, on-going project.
+Your experience will usually be accompanied by work shadowing, offering insight into the working environment and daily life of an organisation.

 Expand All